xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 TI reuses the same training scheme as the original LDM model, while keeping both $c_{\theta}$ and $e_{\theta}$ fixed.
 Our optimization objective is to find the optimal $v_{*}$ that minimizes the loss above.

+Since we are learning a new embedding $𝑣_{∗}$, we do not have a predefined text embedding, that's why the loss function for TI looks like this:

 $$
 v_* = \arg\min_v \mathbb{E}_{z \sim \mathcal{E}(x), y, \epsilon \sim \mathcal{N}(0,1), t} \left[ \left\| \epsilon - \epsilon_{\theta}(z_t, t, c_{\theta}(y)) \right\|_2^2 \right]
 $$

 > The equation above does not say the embedding equals the loss.
 Instead, we say `v∗` is the embedding that, when used, results in the smallest possible noise prediction loss.

+What This Means is that

+- Instead of using a fixed text embedding, we introduce $v$, which is a trainable vector.
+- We find the best embedding $v_{*}$ that minimizes the LDM loss by optimizing $v$ over multiple training images.
+- The `argmin` notation means we are searching for the best $v$ that minimizes the noise prediction error.

 Once the new corresponding embedding vector is found, the training is done.
 The output of the training is usually a vector with `768` numbers in the format of `pt` or `bin` file.
 The files are typically just a few kilobytes in size.
 This makes TI a highly efficient method for incorporating new elements or styles into the image.